vuittont60/shardeum-docs/docs/oracles/supraoracles.md

 ## How to use SupraOracles' Price Feeds

 Integrating with SupraOracles' Price Feeds is quick and easy.
-SupraOracles currently supports several Solidity/EVM-based networks, like Shardeum, and non-EVM networks like Sui, Aptos.

 To see all of the networks SupraOracles is on, please visit   [SupraOracles' Networks](https://supraoracles.com/docs/get-started/networks)!

 To get started, you will want to visit   [SupraOracles' docs site](https://supraoracles.com/docs/get-started/) and review the documentation or continue to follow this guide for a quick start.